LacunaOmnibus/MontyLacuna/doc/scripts/build_ships.rst

 Builds or tops off ships at multiple shipyards on a given planet, or on all of your planets at once.

-When passing the name of a ship, you must use the ship's "system" name.
-A complete list can be found here: :ref:`ships_list`
+The name of the ship to be built must be translatable by :meth:`lacuna.types.Translator.translate_shiptype`.
+This means that most common names will work.

 When passing the name of a planet, remember to use double quotes around the name if there are any space in it.
 And if you want to build the same number